 Other popular books by Jose Saramago include Death with Interruptions*.

 Whenever I need a great book recommendation, I turn to my book blogging friends instead of Amazon or Goodreads for their advice.
 I know they’ve got good taste!
 There are so many Nobel Prize of Literature Books that I hope my list of the 10 best books worth reading will help you choose one to start reading so you can travel the world in books with us.
-Don’t forget to head on over to Guiltless Reading’s post to sign up and check out the Instagram challenge and linkups she’s hosting for us to discuss these great books!
-So, tell me what will you be reading in April and where will your reading journey take you?
+So, tell which Nobel Prize winning books will you read and where will your reading journey take you?